danieljcafonso/danieljcafonso/README.md

 ---

 - I'm a Developer Advocate at OLX Group
-- Interested in JavaScript and React
+- SolidJS DX Team
+- Author of State Management with React Query
-- Full-Stack background
+- Egghead.io Instructor
 - Pronouns: he/him
 - Really like comics and superhero movies and shows